 All EC-Council exams, including the content and wording of exam questions, constitute confidential EC-Council information and/or EC-Council copyrights that are protected by intellectual property laws.
 All candidates must agree to the Non-Disclosure Agreement (NDA), which obligates them to maintain the confidentiality of EC-Council exams before they can access an exam.
 If an individual is caught violating the NDA, the candidate will be subject to action.

-The full content of EC-Council NDA could be found in Appendix 1
+The full content of EC-Council NDA can be viewed at https://cert.eccouncil.org/images/doc/NDA-Non-Disclosure-Agreement-v2.0.pdf

 A candidate is also required to agree and adhere to EC-Council Candidate Certification Agreement that is applicable to all EC-Council certifications that a candidate have attained, and his/her participation in the EC-Council certification program, including access and use of any EC-Council certification program benefit, EC-Council certification credential, or any EC-Council certification logo that EC-Council makes available to candidate as part of the certification program.

-The full content of EC-Council Candidate Certification Agreement could be found in https://cert.eccouncil.org/images/doc/Candidate-Certification-Agreement-v3.0-31012012.pdf
+The full content of EC-Council Certification Agreement could be found in https://cert.eccouncil.org/images/doc/EC-Council-Certification-Agreement-5.0.pdf

 EC-Council is devoted in helping candidates succeed in their exams and certification.
 By communicating policies and providing a clear understanding of what constitutes fraudulent behavior and cheating, EC-Council strives to help candidates avoid negative consequences.